Calf Implants in New York, NY

 Recovering from Calf Augmentation Surgery

-After the surgery, the legs will likely feel sore, but to reduce risks and surgical complications, patients should walk with assistance once they have awoken.
+After the surgery, the legs will likely feel sore, but to reduce risks and surgical complications during recovery time, patients should walk with assistance once they have awoken.
 In just three to five postoperative days, patients can drive and perform any low-stress activities of the legs.
-It will be another three or four weeks before patients are cleared for more strenuous activities like exercise of the legs and working out.
+It will be another three or four weeks before patients are cleared for more strenuous activities like exercising the legs and working out.

 Liposuction is a great addition to calf augmentation.
 Even when the surgery is performed with implants, fat removal of the thighs or buttocks can offer further definition to the legs so the newly reshaped calves are highlighted on the figure.
 Pec implant surgery can also be performed to offer correction of another feature that some men find difficult to tone due to genetic makeup – the pectoral muscles.
 During a consultation for calf surgery, patients can mention other cosmetic modifications they feel may improve their looks.